MobileheadHolding/github-action-purge-packages/README.md

-# Delete package from the Github Package Registry
+# purge packages for the current repository

 Github Action that deletes the given package from the Github Package Registry.